davidecapone/GAPC/README.md

 - **VOTable Export**: Export observation data in VOTable format for compatibility with IVOA-compliant tools, supporting interoperability.
 - **Search and Filter**: Filter and search the catalog by asteroid name, classification, and discovery date, with ordering options.

 ---
+## Data standards
+This project adheres to the following data standards:
+- VOTable: The observation data can be exported in VOTable format, providing interoperability with IVOA-compliant tools.
+- FITS Metadata Extraction: Metadata from FITS headers (such as DATE-OBS, EXPTIME, RA, DEC) is automatically parsed and stored with each observation.
+- Linked Open Data Principles: The catalog is structured to support linked data standards for discoverability and openness.
+---

 ## Project Structure